 The technology described in the paper was similar to a commercial assay developed by the California company Salimetrics, and company executives are co-authors.

 The Emory/Johns Hopkins paper explored antibodies in saliva, but it is also possible to detect the virus itself.
-Saliva-based virus testing has been trending.
+Saliva-based Clinical Laboratory Testing for viruses has been trending.
 The Minnesota Department of Health is offering them free.
 Some universities have explored large scale saliva testing as a way to get students back to campus.